CloudCannon/base-jekyll-template/_posts/2018-10-31-waiting-for-reviews.md

 ![Waiting for Wanikani Reviews](/images/boring.gif)

-As you know,

-Turns out, you have to wait a bit.
-As you know, review timings use a [spaced repetition system](/1.%20getting%20started/how-wanikani-works/#spaced-repetition-system).
-We're trying to give you a review right before you're about to forget something.
-This is the most efficient timing for memorizing information.
-Your brain places more importance on it as something to remember, and you are able to review the item fewer times with the same or better results.
+As you know, WaniKani's review timings use a [spaced repetition system](#).
+That is, the better you do, the longer it will be until you see an item again.
+Our goal is to give you a review right before you forget something.
+By doing this, your brain places greater importance on memorizing it, so essentially you are able to review the item fewer overall times with the same or better results.

-When you have more items in your review pile, you'll have a lot to do.
-But, since learning every kanji and vocabulary word relies on proven, past knowledge, you can't just do reviews whenever you want.
-Especially in the beginning it will feel like you're doing a lot of waiting.
-But actually you're solidifying the building blocks that you'll be using to learn kanji.
-Learning this much kanji is a long-term effort, so what's a couple weeks of "slowness" in exchange for a much faster overall speed?
+When you have more items in your review pile, you'll never be bored and rarely have to wait (or, you'll learn to enjoy the quiet times).
+But, since each kanji relies on past, proven knowledge of radicals to unlock, you can't just jump into kanji right away.
+Learning this much kanji is going to be a longish-term effort no matter what, so what's a couple of weeks of "slowness" in exchange for a much faster overall speed?

-To minimize the amount of waiting you do in the early levels, we recommend you do all your available lessons and then do your reviews when they're available.
-Your first set of radicals will start [unlocking kanji](#) in a few days if you keep it up.
+To minimize the amount of waiting you do in the early levels, we recommend you do all your available lessons and do your reviews when they become available.
+If you get things right, your first set of radicals will begin [unlocking kanji](#) in a few days.

 Check your dashboard to see how long until your next set of reviews become available.
 In the meantime, you can read about [doing your first reviews](/1.%20getting%20started/first-reviews/).
 For more things to do between reviews, check our our page of [things to do while you're waiting for reviews](#).